63OR63/zonepaq/README.md

 1. Download the **[latest release](https://github.com/63OR63/zonepaq/releases/latest)**
 2. Run `.exe` file and follow on-screen hints.

-**Note:** Running from source may offers superior performance in some conditions.
+**Note:** Running from source may offer superior performance in some conditions.

 ## Running from Source